 RURAL RETREAT: Redwood House (⭐️ 8.1)

 This family-run guesthouse is in the perfect rural setting.
-Located right by a lake, its rooms offer stunning views of the water.
+Located right by a lake, its rooms offer stunning views.
 It’s a great escape for anyone who wants to be really remote.
 WiFi is limited at this hotel but each room still has a flat-screen TV.

 10. PLOCKTON — The Best Place to Stay Near Skye for Tranquility, Views & Range of Activities